Effect-TS/io/docs/modules/Effect.ts.md

 ## logSpanEvent

-Log a span event to the current span.
+Log an event to the current tracing span.

 **Signature**